ccao-data/model-res-avm/README.md

   or wait for the [upcoming CUDA release](https://github.com/microsoft/LightGBM/issues/5153).

-## Updating R dependencies
+## Managing R dependencies

+### Profiles and Lockfiles

-We use multiple renv lockfiles in order to manage R dependencies:
+We use multiple renv lockfiles to manage R dependencies:

 1.  **`renv.lock`** is the canonical list of dependencies that are used by the **core model pipeline**.
 Any dependencies that are required to run the model itself should be defined in this lockfile.
-2.  **`renv/profiles/reporting/renv.lock`** is the canonical list of dependencies that are used to **generate a model performance report** in the `finalize` step of the pipeline.
-Any dependencies that are required to generate that report or others like it should be defined in this lockfile.
+2.  **`renv/profiles/reporting/renv.lock`** is the canonical list of dependencies that are used to **generate model reports** in the `finalize` step of the pipeline.
+Any dependencies that are required to generate reports should be defined in this lockfile.
+3.  **`renv/profiles/dev/renv.lock`** is the canonical list of dependencies that are used **for local development**, running the `ingest`, `export`, and `api` steps of the pipeline, and building the README.
+These dependencies are required only by CCAO staff and are not required to run the model itself.

-Our goal in maintaining multiple lockfiles is to keep the list of dependencies that are required to run the model as short as possibile.
+Our goal in maintaining multiple lockfiles is to keep the list of dependencies required to run the model as short as possible.
 This choice adds overhead to the process of updating R dependencies, but incurs the benefit of a more maintainable model over the long term.

+### Using Lockfiles for Local Development

+When working on the model locally, you’ll typically want to install non-core dependencies *on top of* the core dependencies.
+To do this, simply run `renv::restore("<path_to_lockfile")` to install all dependencies from the lockfile.

+For example, if you’re working on the `ingest` stage and want to install all its dependencies, start with the main profile (run `renv::activate()`), then install the `dev` profile dependencies on top of it (run `renv::restore("renv/profiles/dev/renv.lock")`).

+> \[!WARNING\] Installing dependencies from a dev lockfile will
+> **overwrite** any existing version installed by the core one.
+For
+> example, if `ggplot2@3.3.0` is installed by the core lockfile, and
+> `ggplot2@3.2.1` is installed by the dev lockfile, renv will
+> **overwrite** `ggplot2@3.3.0` with `ggplot2@3.2.1`.

+### Updating Lockfiles

 The process for **updating core model pipeline dependencies** is
 straightforward: Running `renv::install("<dependency_name>")` and